Supreme Court overturns Roe v. Wade; states can ban abortion

 The ruling is expected to disproportionately affect minority women who already face limited access to health care, according to statistics analyzed by The Associated Press.

+Mississippi’s only abortion clinic, which is at the center of the case, continued to see patients Friday.
+Outside, men used a bullhorn to tell people inside the clinic that they would burn in hell.
+Clinic escorts wearing colorful vests used large stereo speakers to blast Tom Petty’s “I Won’t Back Down” at the protesters.

-Thirteen states, mainly in the South and Midwest, already have laws on the books that ban abortion in the event Roe is overturned.
+Mississippi is one of 13 states, mainly in the South and Midwest, that already have laws on the books that ban abortion in the event Roe is overturned.
 Another half-dozen states have near-total bans or prohibitions after 6 weeks of pregnancy, before many women know they are pregnant.

 In roughly a half-dozen other states, the fight will be over dormant abortion bans that were enacted before Roe was decided in 1973 or new proposals to sharply limit when abortions can be performed, according to the Guttmacher Institute, a research group that supports abortion rights.